-When conducting in-person hearings, Courts should consult the Georgia Court Reopening Guide to ensure the safety of staff and all participants.
+When conducting in-person hearings, Courts must follow the Georgia Court Reopening Guide to ensure the safety of staff and all participants.

-Access for public: The court should ensure that the public has access to view all hearings that are open to the public pursuant to O.C.G.A.15-11-700.
+Access for public: The court should ensure that the public has access to view all hearings that are open to the public pursuant to OCGA § 15-11-700.
 Should said access be restricted to internet access only, the court should adhere to the notice and procedure requirements set forth in Amended Uniform Juvenile Court Rule 12.2 (e)(4).